Fira Cyclades, Greece Travel Guide

 If you hike the Fira-Oia trail or the volcano, a small daypack is helpful for water and snacks.
 Comfortable hiking shoes with good grip are necessary due to bumpy trails.

-ATVs and scooters are popular for navigating narrow roads and finding parking more easily.
+ATVs and two-wheeled scooters are popular for navigating narrow roads and finding parking more easily.
 A standard B category car license is often sufficient for smaller ATVs (up to 125cc).
-Electric bicycles are available for rent, making inclines manageable.
+Electric bicycles can be rented, making inclines manageable.

-These items help with comfort during transit and protection for valuables throughout your trip.
+These items help with comfort during transit plus security for valuables for the duration of your journey.

 These items enhance comfort, security, and convenience throughout your trip, while also promoting eco-friendly travel.